How this Nepalese origin Indian Chartered Accountant got an opportunity at PwC Australia on a Sponsored work Visa

 The things I learned outweighed any financial incentive!

 I became a member of The Institute of Internal Auditors (IIA) a while back.

+I soon started applying for vacancies across the globe.
 My priority, in the beginning, was to apply for vacancies in KPMG member firms (since I was working in KPMG back then) that is KPMG firms across the globe in different countries.